KeremTAN/Java-Spring/README.md

 Different platforms can connected and meet their needs using their APIs and services.
 This means that APIs allows services and products to communicate with each other and leverage each other's data and functionality through a documented interface. </br>

-A few advantages of APIs;
+A few advantages of APIs
  * Centralizing different platforms in one panel.
  * Scattered and large structures can be combined and managed.
  * APIs makes sharing and distributing content easier.